 From a very young age, Daniel felt called to continue his family’s proud commitment to the game of chess.
 When he was 6 years old, Daniel learned the rules of the game by watching his father and older brother play.
 It didn’t take long for the future International Master to develop a sincere love of chess, and by the age of 7, he was competing regularly in tournaments.
 By age 10, Daniel became a USCF expert; the following year, he became the youngest National Master in the United States.
 At age 12, he represented the United States at the World Youth Chess Championship in Cannes, France.
 He would go on to represent the United States team in three additional international competitions.

 In keeping with his deep appreciation for the game of chess, Daniel has been coaching since the age of 16.
 His students have won numerous state titles and national titles.
-He has helped produce over 10 expert level players (2000+) and one master player (2200+).
+He has helped produce over 15 expert level players (2000+) and three master level players (2200+).
 His current students are among the highest ranked in Houston.